Blake's Lotaburger: Fare

 Blake's signature menu items are the LOTA and ITSA Burgers, served with french fries, but the burgers and fries can be topped with cheese and Hatch green chile; they serve other New Mexican cuisine food items as well, such as breakfast burritos and biscochito flavored milkshakes.
 The ITSA Burger is smaller in size to the namesake LOTA Burger, but is otherwise identical.
 In 2006 it was named the best burger in the world by National Geographic.

 Blake's also serves a variety of other foods, including: Nathan's Famous hot dogs, chili con carne, and chicken sandwiches.

 There are also rotating seasonal menu items, such as the Fish Basket and Fish Sandwich.
 Both are offered in the late winter-early spring during the Lenten season (Ash Wednesday through Easter Sunday).
 Blake's is also known for its unique, limited-time, featured shakes and malts including Pumpkin Pie, Birthday Cake, Cherry White Chocolate, Green Chile Lime, and others.

 Community relations

 Blake's Lotaburger is a long-time supporter of the Special Olympics in New Mexico.
 The 2018 season marks a 22-year history with the organization.

 They also participate in KOAT Channel 7's “KOATS for Kids” program which has donated over 300,000 coats to children and families in need.
 During the late-fall, customers are encouraged to donate their new and used coats in stores throughout the state of New Mexico.

-Awards

-In 2009, Blake's Lotaburger was awarded "Best Burger" and "Best French Fries" in the Weekly Alibi.